Schlüter-DITRA-HEAT is a polypropylene membrane with a cut back stud structure and an anchoring fleece laminated on the underside.

 Substrates for Schlüter-DITRA-HEAT

 Always check that the substrates on which DITRA-HEAT is to be installed are level, load bearing, clean and compatible with the materials to be used.
-Remove all surface components that may weaken the bond.
+Remove any surface components that could weaken the bond.
 Any levelling, height adjustment or slope compensation must be carried out before installing DITRA-HEAT.

 To guarantee effective floor heating, heat insulation is required, especially for installations adjoining soil or unheated spaces.